 There are multiple areas where process documentation is considered important.
 For example, performance reviews, employee onboarding, customer support, software development, and many others.

-Here are a few process documentation examples to give you a glimpse of what goes inside these documents and how they are designed.
+Here is a process documentation example to give you a glimpse of what goes inside these documents and how they are designed.

 Shown above is ManageEngine’s help documentation powered by ProProfs.
 As you can see, the process of installing an applications manager in Linux is split up into simple and short steps that are easy to follow.
 Anyone going through these steps will quickly gain an idea of how to install the applications manager and put it to use.